Endpoint Requirements

 Golden Images

-The install command and installer key for your tenant are available from Settings > Universal Sensor in the SenseOn platform.
+The install command and installer key for your tenant are available from Settings > Universal Sensor.
 Substitute your own values for <your-tenant> and <your-installer-key> in the examples below.

 Use whichever first-boot mechanism your provisioning platform already supports.
 Examples: